swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 When `PollingStopCondition.stopsPassing` is specified, reaching the duration stop point will mark the confirmation as passing.

+To aid with deciphering polling failures, we will also add a new `PollResult` type.
+This contains both the result of a particular polling attempt, as well as an optional `Comment` describing what happened in that particular poll attempt.

 Tests will now be able to poll code updating in the background using either of the stop conditions.
 For the example of `Aquarium.raiseDolphins`, valid tests might look like: